DhouiouiCharfeddine/DhouiouiCharfeddine/README.md

 - **Problem Solving**: Skilled in identifying and implementing solutions to complex challenges in data and business contexts.
 - **Critical Thinking**: Analyzes and interprets data for strategic insights and informed decision-making.
-- **Data Analytics**: Experienced in uncovering trends and patterns, enhancing understanding, and supporting business goals.
+- **Data Analytics**: Experienced in uncovering trends and patterns, applying **inferential statistics** (hypothesis testing, regression analysis, confidence intervals), and supporting business goals.
 - **Report Generation**: Creates comprehensive, actionable reports tailored to business needs.
 - **Data-Driven Decision Making**: Passionate about using data insights to guide strategic directions and operational improvements.
 - **Communication**: Effectively communicates technical information and analysis to both technical and non-technical audiences.